PrusV/PrusV/README.md

 # Hi there! 👋

-Hey there! 👋 I'm a student and an aspiring web developer with a passion for building modern, user-friendly websites and applications.
+I'm a student and an aspiring web developer with a passion for building modern, user-friendly websites and applications.

 ## 🚀 About Me
 - 🌱 I’m currently diving into **React** and exploring its ecosystem (components, hooks, etc.).